Do you have questions about the Philanthropic Investment Grant (PHIG) service? This page answers the most frequently asked questions.

 7. Has Realize Impact done _____ before?

 Probably.
 The PHIG service launched in February 2020, before the pandemic was daily news.
-By the end of 2022, less than three years later, with $0 spent on marketing, over $20 million had been recommended and invested, arriving from over 200 donor-investors, invested into over 70 investees.
+A few years later, with $0 spent on marketing, over $50 million had been recommended and invested, arriving from many hundreds donor-investors, invested into hundreds of investees.

 The donations arrived from dozens of donor advised fund sponsors including: Fidelity Charitable, Schwab Charitable, Vanguard Charitable, Impact Assets, and Tides, plus a variety of community foundations including: Silicon Valley CF, Seattle Foundation, CF of Utah, Berkshire Taconic CF, Marin CF, Orange County CF, Chicago CF, and from a variety of bank-run donor advised funds such as: The Morgan Stanley Charitable Trust, Bessemer Trust, and the equivalents at JP Morgan, US Bank, and others.